Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 ## Getting started

 1. Create a new SceneKit project.
+Call it "Shapes".
 1. Build & run.
 See what appears on screen.
 1. Try dragging around.